dkkato/dkkato.github.io/_posts/2025-03-23-math-blog-post.md

 ---
-title: Math Typesetting in Md and Jekyll
+title: Math Typesetting in Markdown and Jekyll
 categories:
 - Math
 - WebDev